Facebook-f Instagram Linkedin

 • Know the appropriate use and interpret results of antigen bedside testing

-• Understand the importance for nutritional support in emergency and critical care patients.
+• Understand the importance for nutritional support in emergency and critical care patients

 • Understand the pathophysiology of anorexia/starvation and refeeding syndrome